Abdallahman-habyarimana/Chat-Room-Application/README.md

-"# HTML Chat Application Assignment "
+# Chat Application Assignment

 # Author:

 Abdallahman Habyarimana: 101087205  &   Renata Moura: 101096098

+# Instruction to run the project

 There is a couple of package you need to install while this application failed to run

-# To run the client side :
+# 1. To run the client side :

 $ npm run open

-# To run the server side you need to run neither of:
+# 2. To run the server side you need to run neither of:

 $ npm run server